gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For tar files, Gradle will automatically switch to using `.tgz` or `.tbz2` when the `compression` property is changed.

 Previously, you could directly set the `archiveName`.  `version`, `appendix` and `classifier` are still ignored when determining the archive name.

-### Changes to native unit testing

-When the CUnit plugin or the Google Test plugin is applied, test suites for components are no longer created automatically.
-Before, when you had a native component `hello` and that a testing plugin was applied, a corresponding `helloTest` test suite was automatically created:

-    model {
-        components {
-            hello(NativeLibrarySpec) {
-                targetPlatform "x86"
-            }
-        }
-    }

-Now you need to create it explicitly:

-    model {
-        components {
-            hello(NativeLibrarySpec) {
-                targetPlatform "x86"
-            }
-        }

-        testSuites {
-            helloTest(CUnitTestSuiteSpec) {
-                testing $.components.hello
-            }
-        }
-    }

-This breaking change should fix the issues with Gradle proactively creating test suites for components it should not.
-The native software model now uses the same pattern as the Java software model to define test suites.

 ### Change to default ruleset name for PMD Plugin